Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The CMRH method for shifted linear systems

-Since the columns of $L_{m+1}$ are not orthogonal, the solution update ${\bm z}_m$ cannot be computed by minimizing directly the residual norm in Eq.~(\ref{eq2.2}).
-As an alternative, the CMRH approximate solution is computed as ${\bm x}_m = {\bm x}_0 + {\bm z}_m$, where ${\bm z}_m$ solves
+Since the columns of $L_{m+1}$ are not orthogonal, vector ${\bm z}_m$ cannot be computed by minimizing directly the residual norm $\|{\bm u}\|_2$ in Eq.~(\ref{eq2.2}).
+Instead, CMRH computes ${\bm z}_m$ by minimizing the quasi-residual norm

-i.e., ${\bm z}_m$ minimizes a quasi-residual, similarly to the well-known QMR method \cite[pp. 236-241]{YSaadI}.
-Moreover, any left inverse of $L_{m+1}$ will work here, but we use its pseudo-inverse $L^{\dag}_{m+1}$ for simplicity; see further details in \cite[Section 4]{HSDBS}.
-Note that problem~(\ref{eqx.q}) can be interpreted as a standard residual minimization using a semi-norm~\cite{HSCMRH,MHHSA}.
-By writing ${\bm z} = L_m{\bm y} \in \mathcal{K}_m(A,{\bm r}_0)$, Eq,~(\ref{eqx.q}) is expressed as
+similarly to the well-known QMR method \cite[pp. 236-241]{YSaadI}.
+In Eq.~(\ref{eqx.q}), we denote by $L^{\dag}_{m+1}$ the pseudo-inverse of $L_{m+1}$; however, note that any left inverse of $L_{m+1}$ would work here~\cite{HSDBS}.
+Problem~(\ref{eqx.q}) can be interpreted as a standard residual minimization using a semi-norm~\cite{HSCMRH,MHHSA}.
+By writing ${\bm z} = L_m{\bm y} \in \mathcal{K}_m(A,{\bm r}_0)$, Eq.~(\ref{eqx.q}) is implemented in CMRH as the following small least squares problem

-In practice, the CMRH method is implemented by solving the small least squares problem~(\ref{eq2.3}); see \cite{HSCMRH,MHHSA} for details.

-Although the Hessenberg procedure has lower algorithmic and memory complexity than the Arnoldi algorithm implemented in the GMRES method, it is based on long-term vector recurrences that require increasing storage per iteration.
-Hence the CMRH method must be restarted similarly to GMRES.
-We refer to the restarted version of the CMRH method as CMRH($m$).
-For the sake of clarity, we present the pseudo-code of the (pivoted) CMRH($m$) method for solving general nonsymmetric linear systems $A{\bm x} = {\bm b}$ in Algorithm~\ref{alg1}, which is a modification of \cite[Algorithm 3]{HSCMRH} and \cite[Algorithm 2]{MHHSA}.

-A detailed theoretical analysis of the CMRH method can be found in~ \cite{HSCMRH,MHHSA}.
-It is worth mentioning that CMRH is a \textit{non-optimal Krylov subspace method} since its Krylov basis is not orthogonal (here it is interesting to note that the recent work \cite{Meurant17} propose a novel optimal solver by using non-orthogonal bases).
-Therefore the convergence results and bounds derived for non-optimal methods (see e.g.~\cite{VSDBS}) apply to CMRH as well.
-Sadok and Szyld \cite{HSDBS} have shown that if the method is not restarted, the convergence curves produced by CMRH are often very similar to those of unrestarted GMRES, but require less operations and storage; the following theorem relates the GMRES and CMRH residuals after $m$th iterations starting from the same initial residual ${\bm r}_0$ and it explains the good convergence behavior of the CMRH method. \begin{theorem} (\cite[Theorem 4]{HSCMRH} and \cite[Theorem 1]{HSDBS}) Let ${\bm r}^{G}_m$ and ${\bm r}^{c}_m$ be the GMRES and CMRH residuals at the $m$th iteration beginning with the same initial residual ${\bm r}_0$ (e.g., ${\bm r}_0 = {\bm b}$), respectively.
+A detailed theoretical analysis of the method can be found in~ \cite{HSCMRH,MHHSA}.
+In particular, the result below compares the residual norms computed after $m$ iterations of the CMRH and the GMRES methods: \begin{theorem} (\cite[Theorem 4]{HSCMRH} and \cite[Theorem 1]{HSDBS}) Let ${\bm r}^{G}_m$ and ${\bm r}^{c}_m$ be the GMRES and CMRH residuals at the $m$th iteration beginning with the same initial residual ${\bm r}_0$ (e.g., ${\bm r}_0 = {\bm b}$), respectively.
 Then

 where $\kappa(L_{m + 1}) = ||L_{m+1}||_2||L^{\dag}_{m+1}||_2$ is the condition number of $L_{m + 1}$. \end{theorem}